jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

 .. code:: typescript

     mainMenu.fileMenu.closeAndCleaners.add({
-      tracker,
-      action: 'Shutdown',
-      name: 'My Activity',
-      closeAndCleanup: current => {
-        current.close();
-        return current.shutdown();
-      }
+      id: 'notebook:close-and-shutdown',
+      isEnabled: (w: Widget) => tracker.currentWidget !== null && tracker.has(w)
     });

-In this example, ``tracker`` is a :ref:`widget-tracker`, which allows the menu item to determine whether to delegate the menu command to your activity, ``name`` is a name given to your activity in the menu label, ``action`` is a verb given to the cleanup operation in the menu label, and ``closeAndCleanup`` is the actual function that performs the cleanup operation.
+In this example, ``tracker`` is a :ref:`notebook-tracker`, which allows the menu item to determine whether to delegate the menu command to your activity, and ``id`` is a the command identifier.
-So if the current application activity is held in the ``tracker``, then the menu item will show ``Shutdown My Activity``, and delegate to the ``closeAndCleanup`` function that was provided.

 More examples for how to register semantic menu items are found throughout the JupyterLab code base.
 The available semantic menu items are: